-1.28 Recommendations
+1.29 Recommendations

-AMEC has restricted work recommendations to a two-phase work program that is designed to provide support for detailed engineering for mine construction and permitting activities.
+AMEC has restricted work recommendations to a two-phase work program that is designed to provide support for detailed engineering for mine construction and permitting activities in the first phase, and additional exploration/infill drill information for the Bell Moly and Roundy Creek deposits in the second work phase.
 The two phases can be conducted concurrently and results of one phase are not dependent on the outcomes of the other phase.
-The program estimates total \$7.075 M to \$8.275 M.
+The program estimates total \$6.075 million to \$6.975 million.